nix-rust/nix/CONTRIBUTING.md

 [travis-ci]: https://travis-ci.org/nix-rust/nix
 [ci-readme]: ci/README.md

+### Disabling a test in the CI environment

+Sometimes there are features that cannot be tested in the CI environment.
+To stop a test from running under CI, add `#[cfg_attr(travis, ignore)]` to it.
+Please include a comment describing the reason it shouldn't run under CI, and a link to an upstream issue if possible!

 ## bors, the bot who merges all the PRs

 All pull requests are merged via [bors], an integration bot.
 After the